davidmuraya/fastapi-queues/README.md

-# FastAPI Queues
+# FastAPI Celery + Redis

-A FastAPI-based project for managing background task queues with asynchronous workers.
-This project demonstrates how to integrate queue processing into a FastAPI application, enabling scalable background job execution.
+A production-ready FastAPI project for managing background task queues using Celery and Redis.
+This project demonstrates how to offload long-running or resource-intensive tasks from your FastAPI API to asynchronous workers, enabling scalable and reliable background job execution.
+It includes queue management endpoints, example producer/consumer patterns, and a modular structure for easy extension.

 ## Features

-- Asynchronous background task processing
+- Asynchronous background task processing with Celery
-- Queue management endpoints
+- FastAPI endpoints to enqueue and monitor tasks
-- Integration with popular queue backends (e.g., Redis, in-memory)
+- Integration with Redis for robust, production-grade queue management
-- Example producer/consumer patterns
+- Example producer/consumer patterns (e.g., addition, division tasks)
+- Task status and result retrieval via API
+- Modular codebase with clear separation of API, tasks, and configuration
+- Optional in-memory queue support for development/testing
+- Windows and Linux compatibility

 ## Requirements

 - Python 3.8+
 - FastAPI
 - Uvicorn
+- Celery
-- [Optional] Redis (for production-grade queues)
+- Redis (for production queue backend)
+- SQLModel (for database interactions)

 ## Installation